 - the historic Place Saint Louis – also the original site of the Metz Christmas Market.

-- Place Saint-Jacques – the site of the Chalet of the Moselle département.
+- Place Saint-Jacques – the site of a merry-go-round and a Christmas village.

 - the central-located Place d’Armes – where a 60m tall Ferries Wheel takes you well above the city’s roofs!

-- Place de Chambre – the site of a Gourmet market.
+- Place de la Comédie – the site of a Gourmet market.

-- Place de la République – there is the open-air ice skating rink.
+- Place de la République – there is the iconic Christmas pyramid, the Chalet of the Moselle département and an open-air ice skating rink.

 The Christmas villages are joined with three other must-see sites: